Which of the following molecules is an example of a chiral compou... | Channels for Pearson+

 1

 Understand the concept of chirality: A chiral molecule is one that cannot be superimposed on its mirror image.
-This often involves a carbon atom bonded to four different groups.
+This usually occurs when a carbon atom is bonded to four different groups, making it a stereocenter.

-Examine the structure of acetone: Acetone (CH₃COCH₃) has a central carbon atom bonded to two identical methyl groups and one oxygen atom, making it achiral.
+Examine the structure of benzene: Benzene is a planar, cyclic molecule with a formula of C6H6.
+It has no stereocenters because all carbon atoms are bonded to identical groups (hydrogen and other carbons in the ring), making it achiral.

-Analyze the structure of 2-butanol: 2-butanol (CH₃CH(OH)CH₂CH₃) has a central carbon atom bonded to four different groups: a hydroxyl group (OH), a methyl group (CH₃), an ethyl group (CH₂CH₃), and a hydrogen atom (H), making it chiral.
+Analyze the structure of ethanol: Ethanol (C2H5OH) has a central carbon atom bonded to three different groups (hydrogen, methyl group, and hydroxyl group), but it lacks a fourth different group, so it is not chiral.

-Consider the structure of ethanol: Ethanol (CH₃CH₂OH) has a central carbon atom bonded to two identical hydrogen atoms, a hydroxyl group, and a methyl group, making it achiral.
+Consider the structure of acetone: Acetone (CH3COCH3) has a central carbonyl carbon bonded to two identical methyl groups and an oxygen, which means it does not have four different groups attached, making it achiral.

-Review the structure of benzene: Benzene (C₆H₆) is a symmetrical ring structure with alternating double bonds, making it achiral.
+Evaluate the structure of 2-butanol: 2-butanol (CH3CH(OH)CH2CH3) has a central carbon atom bonded to four different groups (hydroxyl group, methyl group, ethyl group, and hydrogen), making it a chiral molecule with a stereocenter.

 Watch next